JackAILab/ConsistentID/README.md

 - [x] Release the SDXL model trained with more data, with enhanced resolution and generalizability.
 - [ ] Release the multi-ID input version, inpainting with controlnet version et. al to guide the improvement of diversity.

-## Release
+## 📢 Release
+- [2024/12/28] 🔥 We have updated the technical details of the [paper](https://arxiv.org/abs/2404.16771).
-- [2024/12/27] 🔥 We update the ConsistentIDv1 [SDXL model](https://huggingface.co/JackAILab/ConsistentID) and pretrained parameters.
+- [2024/12/27] 🔥 We update the pretrained parameters of [ConsistentID_SDXL](https://huggingface.co/JackAILab/ConsistentID/tree/main) and you can now experience SDXL's [Demo](https://huggingface.co/spaces/JackAILab/ConsistentID-SDXL).
 - [2024/05/28] 🔥 We release the data production instructions and [scripts](https://github.com/JackAILab/ConsistentID/blob/main/data/FGID.sh).
 - [2024/04/28] 🔥 We release the [pre-trained checkpoints](https://huggingface.co/JackAILab/ConsistentID) and [gradio demo](https://huggingface.co/spaces/JackAILab/ConsistentID)!
 - [2024/04/25] 🔥 We release the [technical report](https://arxiv.org/abs/2404.16771).